 Due to a system-wide technology update, we are experiencing extremely high call volume.
 We appreciate your patience with our operators during this time.
 Thank you for choosing Fox Chase Cancer Center.

 "I thought I was too young for this."

-"Three years later, in 2002 at the age of 47, on a diving trip with my oldest son in the Florida Keys, I developed a perirectal abscess.
-By the time I got home, the abscess required prompt surgery," explains Ray.
-The abscess returned shortly and a CT scan revealed a large mass in his sigmoid colon.
-A colonoscopy confirmed the diagnosis of colon cancer.
+It was 3 years later in 2002 that I developed a perirectal abscess while on a diving trip with my oldest son in the Florida Keys.
+By the time I got home I needed prompt surgery.
+When the abscess quickly returned, a CT scan revealed a large mass in my sigmoid colon, and the subsequent colonoscopy confirmed that I had colon cancer.

 I had all the same thoughts I’m sure everyone has when they are diagnosed with cancer.
 Why me?
 I’m too young for this.
 It can’t be happening.
 I don’t want to die.
 I’m eating a healthy diet.
 Why doesn’t that person who chokes down Big Macs and double fries have cancer?